Track Reconstruction using Geometric Deep Learning in the Straw Tube Tracker (STT) at the PANDA Experiment: Conclusions

 \section{Conclusions}

 The PANDA experiment will be a unique facility to study strong interactions.
 We presented a GDL-based track reconstruction pipeline for the PANDA experiment.
-The pipeline achieves high reconstruction efficiencies at the low rate of fake or duplicate tracks.
-Further investigation reveals that our track labeling method fails to assign shared hits to different tracks properly.
-A more robust track labeling algorithm will be investigated.
+The pipeline achieves high reconstruction efficiencies at a low rate of fake tracks.
+However, the rate of duplicate tracks is high due to shared hits between tracks.
+A more robust track labelling algorithm will be investigated.

 In the future, we would like to compare the GNN-based pipeline with other track reconstruction algorithms currently under development at PANDA and test the pipeline with different physics processes.
 We will also test the robustness of the pipeline and add the track parameter estimation.